-Shower Sump Pump
+Shower Sump

-The shower sump is located under the floor of the aft berth and can be accessed by removing the cover board beneath the center cushion.
-The shower sump switch on the AC/DC panel must be on for this pump to operate.
-The sump collects drainage from the enclosed head shower.
+The shower sump is located in the forward bilge and can be accessed below the lift out board under the center aft berth cushion.
+The sump pump switch on the DC panel must be on for this pump to operate.
+The sump collects and discharges drainage from the head shower and condensation from the air conditioner.
+The pump should be turned on whenever either are in use.
 The shower sump contains a filter which should always be installed when using the shower to prevent the sump pump from becoming clogged.
-See "Cleaning" on page 6-1 for maintenance information.
+See "Shower Sump" on page 6-7 for maintenance information.
 Similar to a bilge pump, the sump pump is activated automatically by a float switch to discharge the collected water overboard via a thru hull.
-The shower sump also collects and dischargers condensation from the air conditioners and should be turned on whenever they are in use.